stonemjs/docs/src/docs/architecture/middleware.md

 Unlike [Hooks](./lifecycle), which observe and react, middleware **participates directly** in the flow.
 It can **intercept, transform, short-circuit**, or fully redirect the system’s behavior as it unfolds across dimensions.

 Middleware is always **dimension-specific**, but its structure remains consistent.
-It gives you the power to shape both the **creation** and the **execution** of context — making it one of the most expressive tools in the framework.
+It gives you the power to shape both the **creation** and the **execution** of context, making it one of the most expressive tools in the framework.

-This page focuses on **Initialization middleware**, which operates at the kernel or route level — where intentions are fully formed and ready to meet the domain.
+This page focuses on **Initialization middleware**, which operates at the kernel or route level, where intentions are fully formed and ready to meet the domain.
 It’s where most user-level logic lives, and where middleware becomes your primary tool to **control the interaction between context and domain logic**.

 ::: tip
 The principles described here apply to **all middleware**, regardless of dimension.